mulesoft-assets/template-wday2sfdc-updateemployee-broadcast/README.md

 ## businessLogic.xml<a name="businesslogicxml"/>
-Functional aspect of the Anypoint Template is implemented on this XML, directed by a batch job that will be responsible for creations/updates.
+Functional aspect of the Anypoint Template is implemented on this XML, directed by a batch job that will be responsible for updates.
 The severeal message processors constitute four high level actions that fully implement the logic of this Anypoint Template:

-1. Job execution is invoked from triggerFlow (endpoints.xml) everytime there is a new query executed asking for created/updated Workers.
+1. Job execution is invoked from triggerFlow (endpoints.xml) everytime there is a new query executed asking for updated Employees.
-2. During the Process stage, each Workers will be filtered depending on, if it has an existing matching User in the Salesforce.
+2. During the Process stage, each Employee will be filtered depending on if it has an existing matching User in the Salesforce.
-3. The last step of the Process stage will group the Users and create/update them in Salesforce.
+3. The last step of the Process stage will group the Users and update them in Salesforce.
 Finally during the On Complete stage the Anypoint Template will log output statistics data into the console.